isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place For Entertainment.md

 ##### **Rex Cinemas**

 Rex Cinemas (or Rex Theatres) was located in a three-storey building along MacKenzie Road.
-Considered as one of the iconic cinemas in Singapore's entertainment history, Rex was also a familiar household name among many Singaporeans including the Indian community who lived in the Serangoon and Selegie area.
+Considered as one of the iconic cinemas in Singapore’s entertainment history, Rex was also a familiar household name among many Singaporeans especially the Indian community who lived nearby in the Serangoon and Selegie areas.

 |  |
 | :--------: |